 - Changes to source files will not migrate if the corresponding destination file has been modified after the initial pass.

 - Permission changes such as downgrade or removal of access level for shared drive members are not migrated.
-However, new permissions or upgrade of access level for shared drive members are migrated.
+However, new permissions or upgrades of access levels for shared drive members are migrated.